iridium-browser/iridium-browser-ubuntu/native_client_sdk/src/doc/devguide/devcycle/running.rst

    * Upload the application files (.html, .nmf, .nexe, .css, .js, image files, etc.) to the server on which the application is being hosted.
-   * Use `Google Webmaster Tools <http://www.google.com/webmasters/tools/>`_ to verify ownership of the web site on which the application runs.
+   * Use `Google Webmaster Tools <http://www.google.com/webmasters/tools/>`_ to verify ownership of the website on which the application runs.

 #.
 Log in to the `Chrome Web Store Developer Dashboard
    <https://chrome.google.com/webstore/developer/dashboard>`_.